Jay206-Programmer/Memories-App/README.md

 # Memories-App
-Memories is an Instagram like social media web-app, built mainly for Gen-Z peeps!
+Memories is an Instagram like social media web-app, built mainly for Gen-Z peeps.